stanleyeze/nodejs-loadtest/README.md

 ## STRUCTURE

+This project automated build and upload of three docker images to docker hub using TravisCI.
+To make this work, you need to create environmental variables "DOCKER_ID and "DOCKER_PASSWORD" from your Travis console

+## STRUCTURE

 This project consists of a simple react frontend and a nodejs server.

 ### Client

-The client server was built with reactjs.
+The client server was built with reactjs runing at port 3000.

 ### Backend

-Nodejs server.
+Nodejs server running at port 5000.

 ### loadtest